ipverse/asn-ip/README.md

 # ipverse-asn-ip

-IPv4 and IPv6 prefixes/subnets (e.g. 100.2.30.0/22) grouped by the announcing autonomous systems.
-The prefixes are aggregated to save space.
+IPv4 and IPv6 subnets (e.g. 100.2.30.0/22) grouped by the announcing autonomous systems.
+The subnets are aggregated to save space.

 This repository is updated daily.

 ## Use cases